Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### redaction.redactedPageResolution

-The resolution used after coverting the redacted document pages into image format (to remove the text).
+The resolution used after converting the redacted document pages into image format (to remove the text).

 Default value: `400`